Web Content Display

 Information regarding initial application to the program can be found at the following links:

 Field laboratory certification applies to laboratories, its agents or employees seeking to analyze samples for field parameters only.
 These parameters include Total Residual Chlorine, Conductivity, Dissolved Oxygen, pH, Settleable Residue and Temperature.
-Field commercial certification applies to a laboratory, its agents or employees seeking to analyze field parameters for others for a fee.
+Field commercial certification applies to a laboratory, its agents or employees seeking to analyze field parameters only for others for a fee.

 Lists of certified laboratories may be found at the following link: